nguyenlejoe/covalent-wallet-watcher/README.md

 ## Examples
-There are numerous examples in the config.ts file of the project that can get you started with building alerts.
-Here's a breakdown of what each example does:
+The config.ts file houses several practical examples to guide you in crafting alerts.
+Here’s a summary of each:

+#### Example 1 ("id": 1):
-**Example 1 ("id": 1)**: Watches Uniswap V3 trades from an extremely large and active MEV Bot.
-In order to look at Uniswap V3 trades specifically, the code filters on the first value (```topic0```) in the ```raw_log_topics``` array with the Uniswap V3 Swap event hash.
-Tracking trades from this wallet can provide signal about arbitrage or trading opportunities.
+Purpose: Monitors large-scale trades on Uniswap V3 by a highly active MEV Bot.
+Details: Filters based on the topic0 in raw_log_topics array matching the Uniswap V3 Swap event hash.
+Observing this wallet's trades can offer insights into arbitrage or trading windows.

+#### Example 2 ("id": 2):
-**Example 2 ("id": 2)**: Watches Aave Liquidation events from a wallet with $10Ms in WETH Debt.
-In order to look at Aave Liquidations specifically, the code filters on the first value (```topic0```) in the ```raw_log_topics``` array with the Aave Liquidation event hash.
-Tracking large liquidations from this wallet can provide signal about possible risks in lending markets, downward selling pressure on liquidated collateral and/or cascading liquidation events.
+Purpose: Observes Aave Liquidation events for a wallet holding a WETH Debt of $10M.
+Details: Filters by the topic0 in raw_log_topics array that corresponds to the Aave Liquidation event hash.
+Monitoring significant liquidations from this wallet might hint at potential risks in lending platforms, increased selling pressure on the liquidated collateral, or potential cascading liquidation events.

+#### Example 3 ("id": 3):
-**Example 3 ("id": 3)**: Watches $CQT Transfers from the wallet that hacked the [Nomad Bridge](https://www.theverge.com/2022/8/2/23288785/nomad-bridge-200-million-chaotic-hack-smart-contract-cryptocurrency).
-In order to look at Transfers specifically, the code filters on the first value (```topic0```) in the ```raw_log_topics``` array with the universal Transfer event hash.
-Tracking when this wallet moves $CQT - or any other token - is extremely important for investors as it holds a large amount of the circulating supply.
-If this wallet was to sell all its tokens on the open market, it could have drastic effects on the token's price.
+Purpose: Tracks $CQT Transfers from the wallet implicated in the Nomad Bridge hack.
+Details: Filters transactions using topic0 in the raw_log_topics array matching the universal Transfer event hash.
+Observing this wallet's movements is vital for investors, given its possession of a sizable chunk of the circulating supply.
+Any substantial sale of tokens by this wallet could dramatically influence the token's market value.